yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/lab/README.md

 * Once the models are completed and tested, you can integrate them into the API Server.
 * Copy those models into the server's `src` folder and the the server routes should begin to call into your newly minted models and "just work",
   * Don't forget to copy over your tests as well...
-* So long as your models obey the interface contract, your API routes should work.
+* So long as your models obey the interface contract, your API routes should work
   * Verify this manually
   * Write supertest tests to verify that your routes are functioning
     * /post saves a new record